Find a doctor

 deadline.
 The application deadline is Jan.
 1.

-All applicants will be notified of their status by February.
+All applicants will be notified of their status by the end of January—early February.

 The program does not accept transfer credits from other Radiography programs.
 The Sanford Health Radiography Program only accepts applicable general education credits from its affiliated colleges and universities.